 Our second site is the hill resort of Fraser’s Hill (also part of an IBA) for highland & lower montane birds.
 Here we will spend the next 3 days in birding heaven.
-At Fraser’s Hill we will get to see about 50 -70 highland species and we will hope to catch good views of mostly sunda (and Malaysian) endemics i.e. Malaysian Hill Partridge (E), Malaysian Laughingthrush (E), Malayan Whistling Thrush (E), Marbled Wren Babbler, Blyths Hawk-Eagle Yellow-vented Pigeon, Mountain Imperial Pigeon, Blue-crowned Hanging-Parrot, Green-billed Malkoha, Brown Wood-Owl, Treeswifts (Whiskered, Grey-rumped), Laughing-thrush (Black, Chestnut-capped, Black), Trogons (Red-headed & Orange-breasted), Red-bearded Bee-eater, Hornbills (Rhinoceros, Great, Wreathed), Barbets (Black-browed, Gold-whiskered, Brown), Yellownape (Greater & Lesser), Broadbills (Silver-breasted & Long-tailed), Red-rumped Swallow, Large Woodshrike, Malaysian Cuckoo-shrike, Grey-chinned Minivet, Orange-bellied Leafbird, Bulbuls (Black-headed, Black Crested, Ochraceous & Mountain), Drongos (Bronzed, Lesser & Greater), Black and Crimson Oriole, Green Magpie, Sultan Tit, Blue Nuthatch, Babblers (Buff-breasted, Striped-Tit, Golden, Grey-throated, White-hooded & Large Scimitar), Silvered-eared Mesia, Mountain Fulvetta, Long-tailed Sibia, Slaty-backed Forktail, Flycatchers (Verditer & Little Pied), Large Niltava, White-throated Fantail, Black-throated Sunbird, Streaked Spiderhunter, Flowerpeckers (Buff-bellied & Orange-bellied), Everett’s White-eye etc..
+At Fraser’s Hill we will get to see about 50 -70 species and we will hope to catch good views of mostly sunda (and Malaysian) endemics i.e. Malaysian Hill Partridge , Malaysian Laughingthrush , Malayan Whistling Thrush .
+Other targets include Marbled Wren Babbler, Blyths Hawk-Eagle Yellow-vented Pigeon, Mountain Imperial Pigeon, Blue-crowned Hanging-Parrot, Green-billed Malkoha, Brown Wood-Owl, Treeswifts (Whiskered, Grey-rumped), Laughing-thrush (Black, Chestnut-capped), Trogons (Red-headed & Orange-breasted), Red-bearded Bee-eater, Hornbills (Rhinoceros, Great, Wreathed), Barbets (Black-browed, Gold-whiskered, Sooty ), Yellownape (Greater & Lesser), Broadbills (Silver-breasted & Long-tailed), Large Woodshrike, Malaysian Cuckoo-shrike, Grey-chinned Minivet, Orange-bellied Leafbird, Bulbuls (Black-headed, Black Crested, Ochraceous & Mountain), Drongos (Bronzed, Lesser ), Black and Crimson Oriole, Green Magpie, Sultan Tit, Blue Nuthatch, Babblers (Buff-breasted, Striped-Tit, Golden, Grey-throated, White-hooded and Large Scimitar), Silvered-eared Mesia, Mountain Fulvetta, Long-tailed Sibia, Slaty-backed Forktail, Flycatchers (Verditer & Little Pied), Large Niltava, White-throated Fantail, Black-throated Sunbird, Streaked Spiderhunter, Flowerpeckers (Buff-bellied & Orange-bellied), Everett’s White-eye etc..